sayan01/xactitude-id-cards/README.md

 The `list` file needs to have the data in TSV format.

-The `./genqr` script is auto-run but can also be run manually to generate the QR code for each participant (not for organizer).
+The `./genqr` script is auto-run but can also be run manually to generate the QR code for each participant.

 To remove preexisting images run `rm id/*.png` in the respective folder.